Program Chair Toolbox

 Sci-Mix is a general poster session, traditionally held on the Monday evening of the national meeting.
 Program Chairs select the posters from their division that represent the best and most interesting that the division has to offer.
 The number of posters in Sci-Mix must conform to the following rule: a maximum of 20 posters per division or 10% of the total number of papers for the division, whichever is larger.

 Session Attendance Report Forms

 Session Attendance forms are distributed to each technical session at the national meeting.
 The session chairs are asked to complete the forms and turn them in to the nearest ACS Operations Office, ACS Operations Staff, or labeled box.
 The form information is then entered into MAPS by ACS staff after the meeting.
 Program Chairs are then asked to review/edit the report.
 The session attendance reports are used by ACS to calculate the yearly division allocation.

 The technical program is composed of symposia, which have a brief title indicating the nature of the presentation.
 Depending on the number of speakers, each symposium has one or more sessions.
 Each session contains the presenters for each AM, PM, or EVE period.

 One or more people who are responsible for reviewing and scheduling the abstracts submitted to the symposium.

 The weekly magazine is distributed to all ACS members.

 Call for Papers

-Call for Papers for national meetings normally publishes in February and August issues of C&EN, approximately 9 months prior to each national meeting.
-The Call for Papers lists the symposia titles, organizers, and the deadlines set by each division for abstract submittal.
+Call for Papers for national meetings normally publishes in the January and August issues of C&EN, approximately 9 months prior to each national meeting.
+The Call for Papers lists the Program Chairs, symposia titles, Symposium Organizers, and the deadlines set by each division for abstract submittal.